-aware that my student will requirements have been m e Beal City Early College. not receive their high sch net.
-Students can earn an t is equivalent.
-When a st committed to a fifth year and forfeit their status as I understand that my stude financial aid while they par understand by filling out a receiving future government the winter semester of the ticipate in the Beal City E FAFSA during this time w ntal assistance.
+I am fully aware that my student committed to be part of the I aware that my student will nerequirements have been me credits) or a certificate that is College program, they are covaledictorian/salutatorian or change.
+Beal City Early College. ot receive their high sch it.
+Students can earn an s equivalent.
+When a st ommitted to a fifth year ool diploma until all program Associate's degree (60 tudent commits to the Early and forfeit their status as I understand that my studen financial aid while they partic understand by filling out a Fa receiving future government the winter semester of the fi cipate in the Beal City E AFSA during this time w al assistance.
 FAFSA c arly College program.
-We ever, if my student does no their college books for free ot return the college book(s) ay the full cost of the that course.
-We understar will not be allowed to enrol ible for paying back any and if our financial obligation.
-In another college class.
-I in another by my stude and all fees associated with ons are not met, our student We are also aware that a ent in order for the course to Parent Signature Date
+We re risk the chance of not I have been informed that m during their 5 th year.
+Howev to Beal City Public Schools, textbooks. er, if my student does no ot return the college book(s) We, the family, are aware the course, we will be responsible that course.
+We understand will not be allowed to enroll if grade of a "C" or better must be transferable to another him. ole for paying back any a I if our financial obligation In another college class It be earned by my stude and all fees associated with ons are not met, our student .
+We are also aware that a ent in order for the course to Parent Signature Date